AN-SWAPNIL/L2-T1-Practice-Project--Android-Java/README.md

 # Quine McCluskey Tabulation Method Calculator
- This is a Android Application project using Java.
-Quine-McCluskey Tabulation is imlemented through the project.
-One can learn Tabulation method using this application.
-One can get Prime (PI) and Essential Prime Implecants (EPI) and Some of Products for any number of Variables, Minterms and Don't Cares.
-Also see both Tables (One for PI, another for EPI) like real life experience!
+ This is an Android Application project using Java.
+Quine-McCluskey Tabulation was implemented by the project.
+One can learn the Tabulation method using this application.
+One can get Prime (PI) and Essential Prime Implicants (EPI) and Some Products for any number of Variables, Minterms, and Don't Cares.
+Also see both Tables (One for PI, another for EPI) like real-life experience!

 ## How to Run
 ### Steps to run in Android Studio: